ehmatthes/django-simple-deploy/docs/contributing/test_run.md

 ### Evaluating the deployment

-If the deployment is not successful, please provide as much information as you can that will help us troubleshoot the project.
+If the deployment was not successful, please provide as much information as you can that will help us troubleshoot the project.

-If the deployment is successful, you can run the automated tests against the deployed project.
-Remember that `--flush-db` won't work on the deployed project, so consider running these tests before submitting any data on the deployed project.
+If the deployment was successful, you can run the automated tests against the deployed project.
+Remember that `--flush-db` won't work on the deployed project, so consider running these tests before entering any data on the deployed site.
 To run the tests:

 ```
 $ python test_deployed_app_functionality.py --url https://deployed-project-url